Speaking Out movement

 The Speaking Out movement is a social movement against emotional, physical and sexual abuse in the professional wrestling industry, where people publicize their allegations of misconduct committed by powerful and/or prominent individuals.
 Similar to other empowerment movements based upon breaking silence such as #MeToo, the purpose of #SpeakingOut (a hashtag that began to spread on Twitter in June 2020) is to empower wrestling-related people to tell their stories of abuse they have experienced.

 History

-On June 17, 2020, independent wrestler David Starr was accused of sexual assault by a former girlfriend of his, which Starr denied.
-After the allegation came out, several wrestling promotions stripped Starr of his titles and fired him.
+On June 17, 2020, independent wrestler David Starr was accused of sexual assault by a former girlfriend of his, which he denied.
+After the allegation came out, several wrestling promotions stripped Starr of their championships and fired him.

 The following day, numerous people in and out of the pro wrestling industry accused several wrestlers, promoters, personalities, and journalists of sexual misconduct.
 The hashtag "Speaking Out" began to spread on social media when people told their stories. #SpeakingOut was a trending topic on Twitter.
-Soon after, one of the victims making the accusations stated that Yorkshire Police were investigating the accusations and that she and another victim had a list of 70 wrestlers with 100 incidents documented.
+It was soon reported that the allegations were being investigated by West Yorkshire Police.